 With a view to reducing the emissions of carbon dioxide, exhaust gas and other pollutants, Polpharma encourages its employees to choose environmentally friendly commuting solutions.
 Since 2011, the company supports commuting by bicycle as part of the Let's All Cycle programme.
 At each of our locations, appropriate technical infrastructure (bicycle parking, shelters, or canopies) is provided for employees, and they collect points in the MyBenefit cafeteria system for every ride.
 In 2014, in turn, in our Green Tickets programme, we launched subsidies for monthly tickets - anyone who uses public transport can receive a subsidy in the form of points in the MyBenefit system.
 Every year, about 700 employees cycle to work, and the monthly ticket subsidies are received by about 500 people.

 During the Green Week, Polpharma employees get practical tips on how to live sustainably.
 The topics addressed in 2019 included biodiversity, protection of bees, the problem of waste from electrical and electronic equipment, circular economy, and sustainability measures implemented in company canteens.
 On the Bicycle Day, we offered bike maintenance services, while the Green Week ended with the Open Day held as part of the Earth Day celebrations.
 On that occasion, we invited the local community and families of employees to visit our company.
-During the Open Day in 2019, we collected 30 kg of expired medicines, 150 kg of batteries, 6 tonnes of waste paper, and 215 kg of plastic caps.
+During the Open Day in 2019, we collected 30 kg of expired medicines, 150 kg of batteries, 6 tonnes of waste paper, and 215 kg of plastic the municipal police and local authorities, we have managed to have 70% of them cleaned up.
+In 2020, we had 31 reports, and 52% of the sites were successfully cleared.